briantuckerdesign/gennyFlow/README.md

 It was designed to be used with the Webflow CMS to allow for rapid and dynamic image creation, but it can be used without the CMS, or in any web environment!

+You can see a live example at [GennyFlow.com](https://www.gennyflow.com).

 ### Required elements

 GennyFlow divs are controlled using custom attributes, which you'll be familiar with if you've used Finsweet Attributes.